dniminenn/esp32-ntp/README.md

 ## esp32-ntp

-High-precision NTP server for ESP32 using a W5500 Ethernet controller and GPS PPS discipline, with an optional MAX7219 LED matrix display and an HTTP stats endpoint.
+High-precision NTP server for ESP32 using GPS PPS discipline over either WIZnet W5500 Ethernet (default) or WiFi STA, with an optional MAX7219 LED matrix display and an HTTP stats endpoint.

 ### Features